step-/i18n-table/README.md

 **Side note: bash arrays**

-Here is a magic sauce to read all strings into a bash array¹'²:
+Here is magic sauce to read all strings into a bash array¹'²:

 ```sh
 typeset -a i18n_array